 Term Description ("NDSL") and Central Depository Services (India) Limited ("CDSL").
 Depositories Act The Depositories Act, 1996 as amended from time to time.
 DIN Directors Identification Number.
-Director(s) The director(s) on the Board of our Company as described in " Our Management " beginning on page 161 of this Draft Prospectus DP /Depository participant A depository participant as defined under the Depositories Act, 1996.
+Director(s) The director(s) on the Board of our Company as described in " Our Management " beginning on page 167 of this Prospectus DP /Depository participant A depository participant as defined under the Depositories Act, 1996.
 DP ID Depository Participant's Identification Number.
-The equity shares of our Company of face value of ₹10 each Equity Shares Equity Shareholders The holders of Equity Shares of our Company from time to time Executive Director(s)/ Whole Whole-time director(s)/ Executive Director(s) in the whole time time Director(s) employment.
-Group Companies In terms of SEBI ICDR Regulations, the term 'group companies' includes companies (other than subsidiaries) with which there were related party transactions in accordance with Ind AS 24 as disclosed in the Restated Financial Statements as covered under the applicable accounting standards and such other companies as considered material by our Board in accordance with the Materiality Policy, and as identified in " Our Group Companies " beginning on page 179 of this Draft Prospectus Independent Director(s) The independent director(s) of our Company, in terms of Section 2(47) and Section 149(6) of the Companies Act, 2013.
-ISIN International Securities Identification Number, in this case, being INEOPQ001012.
-Independent Peer Review Auditor M/s Krishaan & Co, Chartered Accountants (Firm Registration No. 001453S) Key Managerial Personnel/ KMP Key managerial personnel of our Company in terms of Regulation 2(1)(bb) of the SEBI ICDR Regulations and Section 2(51) of the Companies Act, 2013 and as disclosed in " Our Management " beginning on page 161 of this Draft Prospectus.
+Equity Shares The equity shares of our Company of face value of ₹10 each Equity Shareholders The holders of Equity Shares of our Company from time to time Executive Director(s)/ Whole time Director(s) Whole-time director(s)/ Executive Director(s) in the whole-time employment.
+Group Companies In terms of SEBI ICDR Regulations, the term 'group companies' includes companies (other than subsidiaries) with which there were related party transactions in accordance with Ind AS 24 as disclosed in the Restated Financial Statements as covered under the applicable accounting standards and such other companies as considered material by our Board in accordance with the Materiality Policy, and as identified in " Our Group Companies " beginning on page 185 of this Prospectus Independent Director(s) The independent director(s) of our Company, in terms of Section 2(47) and Section 149(6) of the Companies Act, 2013.
+ISIN International Securities Identification Number, in this case, being INE0PQ001012.
+Independent Peer Review Auditor M/s Krishaan & Co, Chartered Accountants (Firm Registration No. 001453S) Key Managerial Personnel/ KMP Key managerial personnel of our Company in terms of Regulation 2(1)(bb) of the SEBI ICDR Regulations and Section 2(51) of the Companies Act, 2013 and as disclosed in " Our Management " beginning on page 167 of this Prospectus.
 Materiality Policy The policy adopted by our Board on July 1, 2023 for identification of material Group Companies, material outstanding litigation and material dues outstanding to creditors in respect of our Company, pursuant to the disclosure requirements under the SEBI ICDR Regulations.
 MoA/ Memorandum/ Memorandum of Association The memorandum of association of our Company, as amended.
-Nomination and Remuneration Committee The nomination and remuneration committee of our Board, as described in " Our Management " beginning on page 161 of this Draft Prospectus.
+Nomination and Remuneration Committee The nomination and remuneration committee of our Board, as described in " Our Management " beginning on page 167 of this Prospectus.
 Non-executive Director(s) The Non-Executive Director(s) of our Company.
-Promoter The promoter of our Company, being Bhavani Jayaprakash as disclosed in " Our Promoter and Promoter Group " beginning on page 176 of this Draft Prospectus Promoter Group The entities and persons constituting the promoter group of our Company in terms of Regulation 2(1)(pp) of the SEBI ICDR Regulations, as disclosed in " Our Promoter and Promoter Group " beginning on page 176 of this Draft Prospectus Registered Office The registered office of our Company, situated at 2 nd Floor, Qbas Temple Tower, No. 76/25, North Mada Street, Mylapore, Chennai-600 004, Tamil Nadu, India.
+Promoter The promoter of our Company, being Bhavani Jayaprakash as disclosed in "Our Promoter and Promoter Group" beginning on page 182 of this Prospectus Promoter Group The entities and persons constituting the promoter group of our Company in terms of Regulation 2(1)(pp) of the SEBI ICDR Regulations, as disclosed in " Our Promoter and Promoter Group " beginning on page 182 of this Prospectus Registered Office The registered office of our Company, situated at 2 nd Floor, Qbas Temple Tower, No. 76/25, North Mada Street, Mylapore, Chennai-600 004, Tamil Nadu, India.
 Registrar of Companies or RoC The Registrar of Companies, Chennai, Tamil Nadu.
-Restated Financial Information / Restated Consolidated Financial Statement Restated Financial Statements/ Consolidated Financial Statement The financial information of the Company which comprises of the Restated Statement of Assets and Liabilities for the Financial Year (s) ended on March 31, 2023; March 31, 2022; and March 31, 2021, the Restated Statement of Profit and Loss and the Restated Cash Flow Statement for the Financial Years ended March 31, 2023; March 31, 2022; and March 31,2021, and the related notes, schedules and annexures thereto included in this Draft Prospectus, which have been prepared in accordance with the Companies Act, Indian GAAP, and restated in accordance with the SEBI
+Restated Financial Information / Restated Consolidated Financial Statement Restated Financial Statements/ Consolidated Financial Statement The financial information of the Company which comprises of the Restated Statement of Assets and Liabilities for the Financial Year (s) ended on March 31, 2023; March 31, 2022; and March 31, 2021, the Restated Statement of Profit and Loss and the Restated Cash Flow Statement for the Financial Years ended March 31, 2023; March 31, 2022; and March 31,2021, and the related notes, schedules and annexures thereto included in this Prospectus, which have been prepared in accordance with the